GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 OGR/GMT GIS i/o: The **-a** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *GMT* relies on external tools to translate geospatial files such as
 shapefiles into a format we can read.
 The tool **ogr2ogr** in the GDAL
 package can do such translations and preserve the aspatial metadata via
-a new OGR/GMT format specification (See Appendix Q).
-For this to be
+a new OGR/GMT format specification (See Appendix `P. The GMT Vector Data Format for OGR Compatibility`_).
-useful we need a mechanism to associate certain metadata values with
+For this to be useful we need a mechanism to associate certain metadata values with
 required input and output columns expected by *GMT* programs.
 The **-a**
 option allows you to supply one or more comma-separated associations
 *col=name*, where *name* is the name of an aspatial attribute field in a